Multi-speed Europe: Membership in European Union agreements

-A small group of EU member states have joined all European treaties, instead of opting out on some.
+Most EU member states have joined all European treaties, instead of opting out on some.
 They drive the development of a federal model for the European integration.
-This is linked to the concept of Multi-speed Europe where some countries would create a core union; and goes back to the Inner Six references to the founding member states of the European Communities.
+This is linked to the concept of multi-speed Europe where some countries would create a Federal Europe and goes back to the Inner Six references and the founding member states of the European Communities.